 Summary

 This Phase 1 clinical trial will test the hypothesis that co-delivery of calcitriol with PI33-63 self-antigen in a liposome is safe and promotes antigen-specific immune regulation in adult patients with Stage 3 type one diabetes.
-The study is in two parts, where after dose finding in Part A, Part B will commence.
-Part A is a randomised double blind, placebo-controlled, single centre, single-dose escalation study.
-Up to 18 eligible participants will be randomised into Part A of the study and three dose levels will be assessed in a single dose escalation.
-Part B is a randomised double blind, placebo-controlled, multi centre, multiple-dose escalation study.
-Up to 18 eligible participants will be randomised into Part B and the dose levels to be tested will be based upon review of aggregated data for safety by the Safety Monitoring Committee and immunomodulatory effects by the statistician for all dose levels tested in Part A.
+The study is in two parts, Part A is complete and Part B is now recruiting.
+Part A was a randomised double blind, placebo-controlled, single centre, single-dose escalation study.
+Up to 18 eligible participants were randomised, and three dose levels were evaluated in a single dose escalation.
+Part A is now complete.
+Part B is a randomised double blind, placebo-controlled, multiple-dose escalation study.
+Up to 18 eligible participants will be randomised.
+The two dose levels to be tested (0.2 mL and 0.4 ml) were approved by the Safety Monitoring Committee based on safety and immunomodulatory effects assessed by the unblinded statistician for all dose levels tested in Part A.

 Eligibility